-Second attempts at the assessment for taught modules
+4.1 Second attempts at the assessment for taught modules

-- a) Students who have failed any taught module may have a second attempt at the assessment for the module(s) concerned. - b) The maximum mark that will be recorded for a module as a result of a second attempt is 50, unless there are substantiated extenuating circumstances accepted by the Board of Examiners. - c) The mark for the second attempt will count even where it is lower than the original mark.
+- a) Students may have a second attempt for module(s) that have been failed, up to a maximum of 60 taught module credits, or 45 where LW901 (General Seminar) has been failed. - b) No second attempt at the assessment for a module is permitted prior to the Board of Examiners meeting where marks are confirmed and is subject to departmental arrangements. - c) The maximum mark that will be recorded for a module as a result of a second attempt is 50, unless there are substantiated extenuating circumstances accepted by the Board of Examiners. - d) The mark for the second attempt will count even where it is lower than the original mark. - 4.1.2 If a student fails a module on the second attempt at the assessment no further attempt is allowed unless there are substantiated extenuating circumstances accepted by the Board of Examiners.

-- 4.1 If a student fails a module on the second attempt at the assessment no further attempt is allowed unless there are substantiated extenuating circumstances accepted by the Board of Examiners. - 4.1.1 When a student is given an academic offences penalty of resubmitting work for credit purposes only with a mark of zero to be retained for all calculations, the raw mark achieved for the resubmitted work will be used initially to calculate the module aggregate mark.
+- 4.1.3 Where the Board of Examiners permits a student to have a second attempt at the assessment for a module this only applies to any individual assignment/examination for the module that has been failed.
+A student cannot be permitted to retake a module unless permitted by the Board of Examiners because of substantiated extenuating circumstances. - 4.1.4 When a student is given an academic offences penalty of resubmitting work for credit purposes only with a mark of zero to be retained for all calculations, the raw mark achieved for the resubmitted work will be used initially to calculate the module aggregate mark.
 Credit will be awarded where a student achieves an overall module aggregate mark of 50.
 The penalty mark of zero will then be applied and included in calculations of the mark for the overall weighted average for all the taught modules and the overall weighted average mark, which includes the dissertation.